codeface-io/SwiftObserver/README.md

 }
 ~~~

-This lets the shared free observer do the observation.
-It's equivalent to calling `FreeObserver.shared.observe(Sky.shared) { ... }`.
+This is equivalent to calling `FreeObserver.shared.observe(Sky.shared) { ... }`.
+The shared free observer can be used for many observations.

 You can also instantiate your own `FreeObserver` to do observations even more "freely".
 Just remember to keep the observer alive as long as the observation shall last.

 And you can do one-time observations via `observeOnce(observable) { ... }` and  `observable.observedOnce { ... }`.
 Both return the involved `FreeObserver` as a discardable result.
-The observer and the internal observation will die as soon as the observable has sent the first message.
+But typically you ignore that observer since it will die together with its observation as soon as the observable has sent a first message.

 ### Observables